juupje/steganologger/README.md

 # steganologger
 A VSCode extension/python script duo to encode and decode data in plots.
-NOTE: Somehow, this extension does not work on remote systems if you install from the Marketplace on the remote.
-Use the .vsix package from the release on GitHub to install the extension on remote systems manually.
+NOTE: Somehow, this extension does not always work on remote systems if you install from the Marketplace on the remote.
+You can install the .vsix package from the release on GitHub to install the extension on remote systems manually.

 ## Usage
 ### Decoding